Paulina Romo Villaseñor

 Board of Directors

-Duane Funk, Treasurer
+Duane Funk, President and Treasurer

 Duane has served as treasurer of the board since January 2008.
 She was also secretary from 2004 to 2007.
 Former executive director, Duane was one of the four founding women of DTL.
 She is a University of Oregon graduate, with a master’s degree in adult education from Oregon State University and 15 years adult ESL teaching experience.
 Now retired, she is an inveterate national and international traveler.